Centurion Folding Pruning Saw: Product Review

 It’s the time of year to prune.
 Many plants that need attention are far too large for hand pruners or even a 2-inch-capacity lopper.
 You want something portable that will fit into your pocket.
 A folding pruning saw is the perfect tool for the job.

-As a side note, this is the second saw that Centurion® sent me to review.
+As a side note, this is the third saw that Centurion® sent me to review.
 The first saw contained defective cutting blade teeth.
 The second saw included a defective thumb lever mechanism, and the saw’s cutting performance only marginally improved compared with the first, defective saw.
-(Read more on this below).
+The third saw had slightly better cutting performance than the second and stayed locked in the open position (Read more on this below).

 - Adjustable Tightness of Blade to Handle: Yes (either with a Phillips or straight bladed screwdriver)